Logo Text Blaze

 _

-This snippet is meant to be used inside of Zendesk when responding to a ticket.
+The snippet below is meant to be used inside of Zendesk when responding to a ticket.

 Reading the number of contacts in Zendesk